AQuaZar/kottans-backend/README.md

 The article explains basics of memory management, reveals concept of virtual adresses and describes roles of diffent memory segments.
 It's important to keep in mind problems that can occur beacause of stack or heap expanding.

 ---

+## 5 -- TCP.
+UDP.
+Network

+Internet 101 videos are extremely teachable and information presented in nice-looking form, good for me I'm aldready familiar with terminilogy of Internet and TCP/IP protocols (thanks NAU, very cool).